-Circle swimming is usually what is expected, but since there will be swimmers with differing strength, speed and ability, you will start at opposite sides of the pool and remain on the same side of the lane for the duration of your swim time.
+Because there will likely be swimmers with differing strength, speed and ability, you will split the lane.
+Start at opposite ends of the pool and remain on your own side of the lane for the duration of your swim time.
 Swim on the right or left side of the black line that runs down the middle of the lane and remain on that side at all times.